Teacher deaths raise alarms as new school year begins

 AshLee DeMarinis was just 34 when she died Sunday after three weeks in the hospital.
 She taught social skills and special education at John Evans Middle School in Potosi, Missouri, about 70 miles (115 kilometers) southwest of St. Louis.

-A third grade teacher died Monday in South Carolina, and two other educators died recently in Mississippi.
+A third-grade teacher died Monday in South Carolina, and two other educators died recently in Mississippi.
 It’s unclear how many teachers in the U.S. have become ill with COVID-19 since the new school year began, but Mississippi alone has reported 604 cases among school teachers and staff.

 Randi Weingarten, president of the American Federation of Teachers, said schools need guidelines such as mandatory face coverings and strict social distancing rules to reopen safely.